rajeshvkothari/oom/Internal/NEW_GIN_README.md

 - **Docker container based testing**
     ------------------------------
   Note :
      For now, in a 'Docker container based testing' - only 'puccini-workflow' engine type support.
-So make sure 'workflow_engine_type : puccini-workflow' should be in metadata section of main service template of model.
+So make sure 'workflow_engine_type : puccini-workflow' should be in the metadata section of main service template of model.

   Login into Demo Server and fire the following commands to copy csars: